Volunteer With WCK

 Our work wouldn’t be possible without amazing volunteers, most of whom are locals from the communities we are serving.
-Some people do drive or fly in assist, but they do so at their own cost and by making their own arrangements.
+Some people do drive or fly in to assist, but they do so at their own cost and by making their own arrangements.

 We train our volunteers on the lines, and can use people with commercial cooking experience, 4×4 vehicles to help with food purchases and deliveries, and anyone willing to serve a fresh meal with a smile.

-In many cases, welcome children accompanied by adults.
+In many cases, we welcome children accompanied by adults.
 Different emergency relief kitchens will have varying capacity to accommodate our younger helpers.